The Only Two Steps You Need for Financial Success

 Why So Few Succeed

 There are actually many reasons.
-I will start the conversation with a few obvious choices then I will let you finish it by adding any ideas I overlooked in the comments below…
+I’ll start the conversation with a few obvious choices, then I’ll let you finish it by adding any ideas I overlooked in the comments below.

 - Short-Term Perspective: The essence of spending less than you earn is delayed gratification.
 You must view your goals from a 20-30 year perspective so that saving isn’t a sacrifice.
-Instead, it is remembering what you truly want (freedom and independence instead of more stuff) and acknowledging it daily with proper action.
+Instead, it’s remembering what you truly want (freedom and independence instead of more stuff), and acknowledging it daily with proper action.

 - No Perspective: Some people simply don’t connect their daily spending habits to long-term implications.
 Retirement is so far in the future it equates to Neverland.
 They live unconsciously and spend, spend, spend until there is more month than money.
 They’re just not paying attention.

 - Ignorance: They just don’t know any better.